thoriso-watson/SnakeProject/labs/6-ws2812b/README.md

       timing checks in `0-timing-check.c` succeed.
    2. Then implement `t1h`, `t0h`, `t1l` and `t0l` making sure each passes.

+You will need to replace `0` with the needed nanosecond in the timings in `WS2812B.h`:

+        // to send a 1: set pin high for T1H ns, then low for T0H ns.
+        T1H = ns_to_cycles(0),        // Width of a 1 bit in ns
+        T0H = ns_to_cycles(0),        // Width of a 0 bit in ns
+        // to send a 0: set pin high for T1L ns, then low for T0L ns.
+        T1L = ns_to_cycles(0),        // Width of a 1 bit in ns
+        T0L = ns_to_cycles(0),        // Width of a 0 bit in ns

 -------------------------------------------------------------------------
 ### Part 1: turn on one pixel (5 minutes)